fernandes/fernandes.github.io/_posts/2016-06-01-hacking-on-crystal-language.markdown

 First, I chose [issue #194](https://github.com/crystal-lang/crystal/issues/194), don't ask me why I thought would be an easy one hahah

-Then when looking for a solution, I found a hard to understand the sentence and rewrote, first PR sent, iahul!
+Then when looking for a solution, I found a typo on docs and fixed.
+First PR sent, cool!
 It's a nice way to warm up.

 ps: Crystal build tests for formatting, including on documentation, so when sending a doc PR __don't__ use [skip ci]